JKindonNtx/solutions-euc/collateral/EUC Broker Comparison/Readme.md

 After making changes in Grafana, to back up the dashboard, you can select the `Export` option and `save to file`.
 Ensure to tick `export for sharing externally`.

 ![Backup Dashboard to File](dashboard-backup.png)

+Change the file extension of the backup file to `.txt`.

 You can store the dashboard backups in the [dashboard_config](/dashboard_config/) directory.